stanford-ssi/homebrew-rocket-sim/README.md

 All units are in SI.

 ## Included packages
-* NRLMSISE-00 Python implementation, by [Joshua Milas](https://github.com/DeepHorizons/Python-NRLMSISE-00)
+* NRLMSISE-00 Python implementation (empirical atmospheric model of earth from ground to space), by [Joshua Milas](https://github.com/DeepHorizons/Python-NRLMSISE-00)
 * Digital DATCOM, by [USAF via PDAS](http://www.pdas.com/datcomdownload.html)

 ## Dependencies